tangrammer/defrecord-wrapper/README.md

   (greetings [this] "my example greeting!")
   (say-bye [this a b] (str "saying good bye from " a " to " b)))

+(def my-example-instance (Example.))

+;; here your aop/Matcher implementation and fn middleware to apply

 (defn logging-access-protocol
   [*fn* this & args]